 Let’s look at the email newsletter design and copy in detail.

 Hiring a designer that spends days creating a newsletter was the old and inefficient way of doing things.
 Successful companies today benefit from readymade HTML email newsletter templates.
 The latter are customizable designs that can be altered as per your requirements and likings.

-The newsletter templates we have at Unlayer are mobile-responsive and tested with Litmus and Email On Acid, so they display as intended.
+The newsletter templates we have at Unlayer are mobile-responsive and have been tested with Email On Acid, so they display as intended.
 Images, videos, social media links, and call to action buttons can be added with the userfriendly drag and drop editor.